ctrlplusb/easy-peasy/README.md

 };
 ```

-For more on how you can use this hook please ready the API docs for the [`useStoreActions` hook](#usestoreactionsmapactions).
+For more on how you can use this hook please read the API docs for the [`useStoreActions` hook](#usestoreactionsmapactions).

 #### Usage via react-redux